idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldTransfer.md

 !alert note
 Examine each derived object's respective documentation for feature support.

+!alert note
+Floating point equidistance detection is turned on by default and will limit the scalability of the transfer.
+Please set [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/search_value_conflicts) to `false` for large cases.

 ## Features not supported

 The following features cannot be supported by general field transfers, as a limitation of